HackerBree/Portfolio1/README.md

 <img src="README-Images/Install-github.png" width="1000">

-After installing GitHub access all of your repositories should now appear underneath the:
+After installing GitHub all of your repositories should now appear underneath the:

       Import Git Repository